Finagraph/strongbox-webwidgets/finconnect-react/README.md

 # Customizing available accounting packages

 By default, the `Strongbox` Widget will show all the accounting packages it is capable of showing when the user chooses to connect with their accounting system.
-Further, for some packages that have multiple 'types' a small descriptor is shown under the package icon that describes specifically which package it applies to.
+Further, for some packages that have multiple 'types' a small descriptor is shown under the package icon that describes more specifically which package it applies to.
 An example would be QuickBooks where the user may have either QuickBooks Online or QuickBooks Desktop.

 The packages displayed and the descriptor that shows under the icons are configured through the `accountingPackages` property.